-To Masamune Atsuo, her former colleague on the Nihon koten zensh \bar{u} project, she wrote:
+To Masamune Atsuo, her former colleague on the Nihon koten zenshū project, she wrote:

 I am much indebted to Tokusaburō-sama [youngest of the three Masamune brothers and illustrator of the Shin-shin'yaku] for his assistance with Genji.
-Moreover, I heard from Arai-sama [?] that Hakuchō-sama [eldest of the brothers] kindly said that the Yosano Genji is better than the Tanizaki Genji because it is livelier. . . .
-It is all because of my relationship with you that he is kind enough to support me.52
+Moreover, I heard from Arai-sama [?] that Hakuchō-sama [eldest of the brothers] kindly said that the Yosano Genji is better than the Tanizaki Genji because it is livelier....
+It is all because of my relationship with you that he is kind enough to support me.53

 The publicity attending the appearance of Tanizaki's translation as well as the importance the military regime attached to exercising control over his publisher Chūō Kōronsha may have worked against him, however.
-For as is well known, Tanizaki's first translation of Genji was heavily expurgated: the sections describing Genji's tryst with Oborozukiyo; his liaison with Fujitsubo; and Fujitsubo's horror at the resulting pregnancy were excised in their entirety, without the usual fuseji to indicate the deletions.53 Akiko's Shin-shin'yaku suffered no such fate and was published without cuts.
-And there is nothing vague about her version of these events.
-Omyobu gathering up Genji's outer clothing and removing them from the "bedroom" the morning after; Fujitsubo's reluctant realization that she is pregnant; the terror they both feel, though Genji's fear is tempered by a (rather modern) delight in his potency; Fujitsubo's expanding girth and her morning sickness-all the details are there.54 More detailed comparisons of the Shin-shin'yaku with Tanizaki's first translation will be drawn in the next chapter.
+For as is well known, Tanizaki's first translation of Genji was heavily expurgated: the sections describing Genji's tryst with Oborozukiyo; his liaison with Fujitsubo; and Fujitsubo's horror at the resulting pregnancy were excised in their entirety, without the usual fuseji to indicate the deletions.
+54 Akiko's Shin-shin'yaku suffered

+- 52. Kobayashi [i.e. Tenmin], "Akiko Genji ni tsuite," 3. - 53.
+Letter dated 20 July 1939, cited in Itsumi Kumi, "Yosano Akiko no Genji monogatari kōgoyaku ni tsuite," Kokugakuin zasshi 94.1 (January 1993): 34. - 54.
+For a more detailed discussion of Tanizaki's translations of Genji, see Ibuki Kazuko and G. G. Rowley, "'The Tanizaki Genji': Inception, Process, and Afterthoughts," with translations by Thomas Harper of Tanizaki Jun'ichirō's "On Translating The Tale of Genji into Modern Japanese" (1938) and "Some Malicious Remarks" (1965), in The Grand Old Man and the Great Tradition: Essays on Tanizaki Jun'ichirō in Honor of Adriana no such fate and was published without cuts.
+And there is nothing vague about her version of these events. Ōmyōbu gathering up Genji's outer clothing and removing them from the "bedroom" the morning after; Fujitsubo's reluctant realization that she is pregnant; the terror they both feel, though Genji's fear is tempered by a (rather modern) delight in his potency; Fujitsubo's expanding girth and her morning sickness-all the details are there.55 More detailed comparisons of the Shin-shin'yaku with Tanizaki's first translation will be drawn in the next chapter.